OpenZeg/lolVault/README.md

 - Completely client-side & offline

 ### Security Note
-This tool is only as strong as your passphrase and keyfile handling.
-Always use a strong unique passphrase and keep your keyfile separate.
+This tool is only as strong as your passphrase + keyfile handling.
+Use a strong unique passphrase and keep the keyfile separate from the encrypted files.

 ---

 **License**
-Apache License 2.0 (with credit requested)
+Apache License 2.0 (credit appreciated)